akilkarthikeyan/portfolio/README.md

 # Portfolio
-Built using HTML, SCSS and vanilla Javascript
+Built using HTML, SCSS and vanilla Javascript.
+Deployed at [https://akilkarthikeyan.github.io/portfolio](this page).